-C. Appropriateness of Choreography, Music, Words and Outfitting - Refer to same section above.
+Appropriateness of Choreography, Music, Words and Outfitting - Refer to same section above.

-D. Competition Area - Unique to Game Day

-- Participants may enter from outside the competition area for their performance. - All permitted skills (stunts, pyramids, tumbling etc.) must be performed on the competition mat. - Competitions comply with the NFHS & USA Cheer surface ruling that school-based programs may not compete on a spring floor.
-Approximate floor size will be a traditional mat of 54' (feet) wide by 42' (feet) deep 9 strips. - Tossing, throwing or other projecting of any type of object outside the competition floor and/or into the crowd is not allowed. - Poms, signs, flags, megaphones and/or banners may be placed or dropped outside the competition area by a team member. - E. Music Refer to same section above.
+- C. Competition Area Unique to Game Day - Participants may enter from outside the competition area for their performance. - All permitted skills (stunts, pyramids, tumbling etc.) must be performed on the competition mat. - Competitions comply with the NFHS & USA Cheer surface ruling that school-based programs may not compete on a spring floor.
+The approximate floor size will be a traditional mat of 54' (feet) wide by 42' (feet) deep - 9 strips.